No 2 Hawkette camera

 Camera #598 is undamaged.
 However, examination will show that in this case the bezel is reduced in depth, presumably as a late design change.
 It is harder to find this variant, though I have seen several so mine is certainly not unique.

 The photographs below show close up views of the full depth bezel (left) and reduced depth bezel (right).
 The edge of the boss can just be seen in the view on the left.
 Note too that the lettering on the two examples is also slightly different, which suggests that two different moulds were used for the two versions of the front panel.

 Note that the difference in colouration in these two views is representative of the actual body colour of the two cameras.
-The colour of the bakelite can vary quite significantly from a darker chocolate brown to a much more reddish colour.
-I have also encountered examples where the colouration of the front panel and main body differ.
+The colour of the bakelite can vary quite significantly from a darker chocolate brown to a much more reddish-brown colour.
+I have also encountered examples where the colouration of the front panel and main body differ markedly.

 The results of this investigation were first published in an article I wrote for Photographica World, the journal of the Photographic Collectors Club of Great Britain, edition No. 143 (Jan, 2013).

-One of the other examples of this camera that I have with its original packaging also contained the original instructions - these are also quite scarce.
-They are complete but have some minor damage including corner and edge creases and small tears as well as brown spotting to the covers.
+One of the other examples of this camera that I have with its original packaging also contained the original instruction booklet - these are also quite scarce.

 It is also worth noting that the instructions identify the camera as the "Hawkette No 2", while the name marked on the body itself is "No 2 Hawkette".